· 14 min read

 3. It is possible to access both the request and the context in each route handler.

 If have questions about Hummingbird, feel free to join the following Discord server.
-You can also get some inspiration from the official Hummingbird examples repository.
+You can also get some inspiration from the official Hummingbird examples.